Nasrinima/MajdiMorad/README.md

 - 👀 I’m interested in Sciencies
 - 🌱 I’m currently learning about my breed
 - 💞️ I’m looking to collaborate on my works
 - 📫 How to reach me by nmy mail and my telegram
+its by nima

 <!---
 MajdiMorad/MajdiMorad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.